HTML forms

 Requirements for the request:

 • The body of the request must be URL-encoded.
 In the above example, the form is passed to a FormData constructor.
 That object is then encoded using the URLSearchParams constructor and converted to a string.
-Note that Netlify forms do not support JSON form data at this time.
+Note that Netlify Forms does not support JSON form data at this time.

 • If the form accepts alphanumeric data only, the request should include the header "Content-Type": "application/x-www-form-urlencoded".
 If the form accepts file uploads, including a Content-Type header is not recommended.